 Children ADD treatment and assessment and ADD Medication

-Stimulants such as Ritalin and Adderall are often prescribed for attention deficit disorder, but they might not be a good option for your child—and they’re certainly not the only treatment.
+Stimulants are often prescribed for attention deficit disorder, but they might not be a good option for your child—and they’re certainly not the only treatment.
 There is little evidence that medication improves school achievement, relationships, or behavioral issues.
 Even in the short term, medication won’t solve many problems or eliminate many of the symptoms of ADD

 Furthermore, there are concerns about the side effects these strong drugs may have on a child’s developing brain.
 The side effects—such as irritability, loss of appetite, and insomnia—can be devastating.